 Then, we reported on the rise of a multi-drug-resistant bacteria which doctors dubbed ‘worse than MRSA’ in hospitals.
 We showed an outbreak in Greater Manchester killed five times as many people as previously reported.
 Experts said the bacteria posed a grave threat and needs urgent government action.

-The drug resistance project has been funded by the generosity of organisations including Changing Markets and the European Journalism Centre.
+The drug resistance project has been funded by the generosity of organisations including the Oak Foundation, Changing Markets and the European Journalism Centre.